Where We Are Today

 |---|---|---|---|

-Notice the gray zone stays at 0–5% across all phases.
+Notice the gray zone stays at 0 to 5% across all phases.
 That's intentional.
 The most common training mistake is spending too much time at moderate intensity.

 Roadmap